 - Dark and Lovely in shade Red Hot Rhyme/ 376.
 A lovely deep ginger shade with mild red undertones suited for those with dark hair and skin that don’t want a dramatic change.
 Formula features an anti-fade system for longer lasting results.

-If you want to color your hair ginger and add some highlights and low lights, the best process is to dye your hair a solid color, using a professional grade formula.
-It’s best to dye your hair a deeper/darker shade as you basis color for the highlights to show though—they highlights should be ideally one or two tones lighter than your base color for best results.
+If you want to color your hair ginger and add some highlights and low lights, the best process is to dye your hair a solid color, using a professional-grade formula.
+It’s best to dye your hair a deeper/darker shade as you basis color for the highlights to show though—the highlights should be ideally one or two tones lighter than your base color for best results.

 Here are some example formulas you could try, with Highlights:

 - Chi Ionic in shade 8RB (one part) mixed with 20 vol. developer as a base + 8CG mixed with a 30 or 40 volume developer for the highlights.